Best-of Guides Paris

 €€€€ · Japanese

-Take a seat at the counter to be in the front row facing the teppanyaki grill, or sit in the small private lounge.
-On the program here: delicate and specialized cuisine, weaving beautiful links between Japan and France—think sashimi, lobster from Brittany, chateaubriand, or sweetbreads, all accompanied by good Burgundy wines.
+Take a seat at the counter to be in the front row facing the teppanyaki grill, or sit in the small private lounge at this fabulous restaurant.
+On the agenda here: delicate and specialised cooking, weaving beautiful links between Japan and France – think sashimi, lobster from Brittany, chateaubriand or sweetbreads, all accompanied by good burgundy wines.
 This is a must-visit.

 Bon Kushikatsu